Ramen Noodle Stir Fry

 If you’re weary of the idea of ramen, don’t worry, we’re just using the noodles, and not the packets of weird ingredients that they sometimes come with.

-Stir well, reserve 1/4 cup of the sauce for later, then add thinly sliced top sirloin beef to the remaining sauce:
+Stir well, reserve 1/4 cup of the savory sauce for later, then add thinly sliced top sirloin beef to the remaining sauce:

 Toss well to coat, then let the steak sit for 10 minutes.